My son wasn’t a sleeper.

 Mine was strapping him to my chest and bouncing on an exercise ball while humming during the day and co-sleeping at night (try to find a safer method than this, though).
 My friend’s baby would only go to sleep if the Gypsy Kings were playing while she drove her around the block.
-My other friend’s baby would only sleep in his rocker in the downstairs shower stall because the echo seemed to soothe him.
+My other friend’s baby would only sleep in his bassinet in the downstairs shower stall because the echo seemed to soothe him.

 Sure, you always want to move in the direction of the goal – whether it be a Pampers ad or just sleeping without a soother – but don’t sweat it in the meantime and if you don’t push the peanut today, well tomorrow’s a new day, another night and possibly a totally different kid.

 For the record, my son – the terrible sleeper – now announces that he’s tired and goes to bed, in his room, all by himself.
 As for Kai, I can only assume he was left under a bush and eaten by a dingo. *

 * He’s fine and is still a damn good sleeper but his mother is always asking me what the trick is to getting him to eat because he’s a terrible eater.
 Go figure.